Proph151Music/Starchive-Extractor/README.md

 If no parameters are provided, the script enters an interactive mode, allowing you to choose options via a user-friendly menu.

+Optional switches that can also be used:

+- `-d`: Will automatically force the deletion of data snapshots before downloading/extracting Starchive's.
+- `-o`: Will automatically overwrite the data snapshots when extracting Starchive's.
+-
 ## Requirements
 - Linux Operating System with Bash Shell
 - Internet Connectivity for Downloading Starchive Files